 Once you add (or remove) hostnames, they are activated automatically.
 There is no separate activation step for certificate domain validation.

 Verify if the hostnames are ready for testing and the request completed by checking whether the status for your hostnames is

 Make an HTTPS request and verify the response:

-Instruct your customer to redirect traffic to Akamai by deleting the existing CNAME record and adding a new one, setting its value to the Akamai edge hostname.
+Instruct your customer to redirect traffic to Akamai by replacing the existing CNAME record with a new one, setting its value to the Akamai edge hostname.